kloben/fitbit-gestures/README.md

 # Gestures for Fitbit

-This library allows you to detect different gestures in Fitbit apps.
+This library allows you to detect different gestures in Fitbit devices.
 Tested only on Fitbit SDK 5.0

 ## Installation

 Install the library with `npm i fitbit-gestures` or `yarn add fitbit-gestures`

-## Gestures
+## Available gestures

-**Swipe, Double Tap, Slide** (More gestures soon)
+**Tap, Double Tap, Long Press, Swipe, Slide**

 ## Usage

 You must provide an [Element](https://dev.fitbit.com/build/reference/device-api/document/#interface-element) or the ID of an existing element.

 The selected element should have "pointer-events" set to "visible".
-Will work only on elements which can have this attribute like [RectElements](https://dev.fitbit.com/build/guides/user-interface/svg/#rectangles).
+Will work only on elements which can have this attribute, like [RectElements](https://dev.fitbit.com/build/guides/user-interface/svg/#rectangles).

 ```xml
 <svg>